weaveworks-guides/weave-net-legacy/weave-and-docker-platform/3-machine-weaveproxy-swarm.md

   >>Microsoft Azure or Google Compute Engine.

-  >>To obtain the discovery swarm token, and create the VMs, a sample implementation script is provided: [`scripts/1-machine-create.sh`][step1].
+  >>To obtain the discovery swarm token, and to automatically create the VMs, a sample implementation script is provided: [`scripts/1-machine-create.sh`][step1].

 ### Launching Weave